 The CPU benchmark requires 1024 MB of RAM and a supported processor type (see list), running at a minimum clock speed of 1 GHz.

-How does MAXON CINEBENCH R11.5 test system compatibility?
+How does MAXON CINEBENCH R15 test system compatibility?

 CINEBENCH will not launch on unsupported processors.
 On systems lacking sufficient RAM to load the test scene, a warning will be displayed and the CPU benchmark will not be executed.

-Before benchmarking the graphic card, CINEBENCH will check if the hardware supports the necessary features.
+Before benchmarking the graphics card, CINEBENCH will check if the hardware supports the necessary features.
 To ensure accurate results, CINEBENCH compares a single test frame rendered by the graphics card with reference images stored inside the application, and returns a Reference Match percentage.
 A small difference is tolerable (displayed in green pixels), as it results from slightly different shading, etc. depending on the graphics card and driver.
 If the difference is beyond a preset threshold, CINEBENCH interprets this as an incorrect display.
-This may indicate transparency, shadows or other display properties are not properly supported.
+This may indicate that transparencies, shadows or other display properties are not properly supported.
 In such cases, CINEBENCH will display a warning message and indicate the differences with red pixels in the display.
-In some cases the test will be executed anyway, but no result will be given as it cannot be accurately compared to others.
-In severe cases, the OpenGL benchmark will not be performed.
+In some cases the test will be executed anyway, but no result will be displayed as it cannot be accurately compared with others.
+In extreme cases, the OpenGL benchmark will not be performed.

-Can cards with low reference match scores still be used with CINEMA 4D?
+Can graphics cards with low reference match scores still be used with CINEMA 4D?

 Absolutely.
-CINEBENCH R11.5 is designed to test enhanced OpenGL 2.0 features such as transparency.
+CINEBENCH R15 is designed to test enhanced OpenGL 2.1 features such as transparency.
 The reference match score indicates the ability of the graphics card to properly display these features.
-Any card that even produces a reference match can be used with CINEMA 4D, but a low score indicates that the display will be inaccurate and less pleasing.
+Any card that produces a reference match at all can be used with CINEMA 4D, but a low score indicates that the display will be inaccurate and less pleasing.